apacheignite/documentation/web-console/configure.md

 }
 [/block]

+[block:callout]
+{
+  "type": "success",
+  "title": "Automatic RDBMS Integration",
+  "body": "[RDBMS integration](https://apacheignite-mix.readme.io/docs/web-console) section provides a step-by-step guide that shows how a scheme of an existing database can be easily imported with Ignite Web Console and turned into a respective Apache Ignite configuration.
+Even more, once this is done you are free to download an auto-generated project that includes all the sources needed to connect to the database from Apache Ignite side and start moving data back and forth."
+}
+[/block]

 [block:api-header]
 {
   "type": "basic",
   "title": "Caches"
 }
 [/block]
 The Ignite Web Console facilitates creating and configuring Ignite caches.
-You can configure memory settings, persistence, as well as various advanced level settings for multiple caches associated with your Ignite cluster.
+You can configure memory settings, persistence, as well as various advanced level settings for multiple caches associated with your Apache Ignite cluster.
 [block:image]
 {
   "images": [